JorisRijs/bulk_ads_process/readme.md

 ## Using the script

 - clone the repository
+- Install the requirements from the requirements.txt file
 - change `Untitled Database.csv` in the following line to the file you want to use<br>
 	```with open('Untitled Database.csv', 'r') as data:```
 - run the script for the first time